-Definitions in the Northern Australia Infrastructure Facility Investment Mandate Direction 2018 (Investment Mandate) apply in this guidance.
-Section 17(3)(a) of the Investment Mandate provides that NAIF must publish guidance on its website on the format of an Investment Proposal.
+Definitions in the Northern Australia Infrastructure Facility Investment Mandate Direction 2021 (Investment Mandate) apply in this guidance.

 The Investment Proposal is considered to be a Project Proponent’s formal application to NAIF for financial assistance in relation to a Project.
-An Investment Proposal should address all relevant assessment considerations and provide sufficiently detailed and relevant information to enable the NAIF Board to assess the proposal and make an Investment Decision, being a decision by the Board to offer or not to offer, a Financing Mechanism.
+An Investment Proposal should address all relevant assessment considerations and provide sufficiently detailed and relevant information to enable NAIF to assess the proposal and make an Investment Decision.

 An Investment Proposal should address all relevant requirements outlined in the Investment Mandate and the Northern Australian Infrastructure Facility Act 2016 (NAIF Act) and should include additional information NAIF may require to undertake due diligence and for its Board to make an Investment Decision.
 The due diligence process involves project, credit risk, environmental and social analysis and other considerations relevant to making an Investment Decision.